Blog Post Thumbnail

 Thinking about desk hoteling?
 It's a smart move for a more flexible and efficient workspace.
 A bit of planning now will make the transition smooth for everyone.
 Here’s how to get started and bring your team on board.

-Step 1: Understand Your Workplace's Unique Needs
+Step 1: Figure Out What Your Team Needs

 First, let’s pinpoint what your office truly needs.
 Before diving into desk hoteling, it's wise to "create a strong change management plan to help employees adapt."
 This involves considering how the change impacts your team and how you'll support them.
 A key part is analyzing your current space.
 Gathering "data on actual office usage is crucial for determining the appropriate number of desks and optimizing space."
 Observe peak times, ask about in-office days, or use surveys.
 This data helps you decide the right number of desks for your hybrid work software and ensure your setup meets real demand.